How does car finance impact your credit score?

 • Get hold of a copy of your credit file and check all your details.
 If you find any mistakes you are entitled to have them corrected.

 • Pay your bills on time and in full each month.
 Lenders are looking for a strong track record of paying your bills.
-This is something that will take several months but is the back bone of a good score.
+This is something that will take several months but is the backbone of a good score.

-• Lenders also want to see a credit being used wisely so don’t be tempted to max out your credit to the limits.
+• Lenders also want to see credit being used wisely so don’t be tempted to max out your credit to the limits.
 Having unused credit is likely to have a positive impact on your score as it shows lenders that you are sensible with borrowing.

 Importance of a healthy credit score